constcut/aurals/README.md

 * Cepstrum calculation
 * Autocorrelation visualization and YIN algorithm visualization
 * Tapping componet, to tap rhythm using mouse\mobile device screen with export to midi\pcm
+* Piano roll component - to load and edit midi files
+* Pattern input - a way to fast write drums, polyrithm option included
 * Guitar tablature components - to view and edit guitar tabs
 * QML logger component - to read logs on mobile screen (or without running application from command line)